vhee4/HouseRentalManagementSystem/README.md

 This is a Java application that manages a collection of properties for rent.
 It provides CRUD (Create, Read, Update, Delete) operations for managing properties such as apartments, houses, and condos.

 Features
-The House Rental Management System has the following features:

 Add a new property to the system
 Update an existing property